-The church's existence goes back to 1222, when the Balbo family owned it.
+The existence of Santa Maria Maddalena goes back to 1222.
+At the time, the Balbo family owned the church.
 In the 14th century, the Venetian Senate created a public holiday for Mary Magdalene's feast.
 The church had to expand, and a watchtower became a bell tower.
 In the early 18th century, the priest Francesco Riccardi restored the church.
 And already in 1780, Tommaso Temanza planned its complete reconstruction.
 He couldn't finish his work, so in 1790 Gian Antonio Selva completed it.

 In 1888, the bell tower became unsafe and was demolished.
 Today, Santa Maria Maddalena is a perfect example of the neoclassical style.
 Compared with some other Venice churches, its decor is simple but stunningly elegant.
 The circular shape of the church takes inspiration from the Pantheon in Rome.
 Yet, when you enter the church, you'll find that the plan is, in fact, hexagonal.
 The church has six chapels and a notable portal with Masonic symbols above the door.

 Although Santa Maria Maddalena isn't large, some valuable art is inside.
 One noteworthy piece is the 15th-century bas-relief of the Madonna with Child.
 There are also many 18th-century paintings, most created by followers of the Piazzetta.
 While strolling around, you will notice The Sacrifice of Isaac and The Apparition of the Virgin to San Simone Stock by Giuseppe Angeli.
-And if you are into Giandomenico Tiepolo, there is The Last Supper and a fresco depicting The Faith.
+You also can't miss Giandomenico Tiepolo and his Last Supper and a fresco depicting The Faith.
 The last one was discovered in 2005 when some restoration works occurred at Santa Maria Maddalena.